Contents

 .expect("Unexpected error returned by try_from");

 If we are testing for the successful case of functions that return results, we can bubble errors up.
-That is available since the 2018 edition and it just requires to define a return type in the test function with the expected error type, or one that it can be converted to.
+That is available since the 2018 edition, and it just requires defining a return type in the test function with the expected error type, or one that it can be converted to.

 In that same test, replace expect() with the ? operator.